Concerto Barocco Long Beach tickets

 5. Ace Hotel Lot - 0.6 miles, $20

-Concerto Barocco Ballet Live at Dorothy Chandler Pavilion | Los Angeles – June 27th, 2026
+Concerto Barocco Ballet Live at Dorothy Chandler Pavilion | Long Beach

 The Dorothy Chandler Pavilion is one of Los Angeles’s most iconic cultural landmarks, a place where history, art, and community come together in a truly special way.
 It’s the kind of venue that feels almost magical, especially when you’re sitting in the grand box seats, feeling like you’re part of something grander, perfect for impressing clients or just indulging in a little luxury.
 For families, Concerto Barocco Los Angeles might find the Pavilion’s Family Day event a real highlight, with interactive activities that make opera feel accessible and fun for kids and grown-ups alike.
 The Pavilion’s rich history includes hosting the Los Angeles Opera’s debut of A Midsummer Night’s Dream back in 1970, a performance that helped put LA on the operatic map.
 And let’s not forget the visual magic, thanks to a high-quality video projection system, even the most intricate scenes seem to leap off the stage.
 The upper balcony offers a great spot for groups, creating a lively, communal vibe that’s hard to beat.
 Plus, it’s super convenient, just a short walk from the Music Center or many downtown hotels.
 Whether you’re a first-timer or a seasoned theater-goer, the Dorothy Chandler Pavilion always promises a memorable night out in Los Angeles.